schwa1997/change/docs/unipd/Thesis/Intro.md

 ## Title

-A Comprehensive Study on Vowel Recognition using Convolutional Neural Networks for Individuals with Speech Disorders in the Italian Language
+**A Preliminary Study on Vowel Recognition using Convolutional Neural Networks for Individuals with Speech Disorders in the Italian Language**

 ## Abstract